 Trees for Streets is a charitable enterprise that hosts and promotes local street tree sponsorship schemes on behalf of local councils.

-Of course you can sponsor more than one tree.
-The process involved in doing so may vary from council to council, but we’ll be able to help you with that.
+You can sponsor more than one tree, and we often have residents choosing this option.
+The process varies from council to council, but we can help you with that.

 Some locations may simply be unsuitable for planting a tree.
 This may be as a result of the proximity of underground services (cables and pipes), lamp-posts, telephone poles, telecoms boxes, drop kerbs, pedestrian crossings, or pavements that are simply too narrow to fit a tree.